xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 To detach from the session, use `Ctrl-a` `Ctrl-d`; to reattach use `screen -r arm`; to kill the session use `Ctrl-a` `Ctrl-k` and confirm.

-Several hours later, the output of the build script is a set of 2 archives and their SHA signatures, created in the `deploy` folder:
+About 9 hours later, the output of the build script is a set of 2 archives and their SHA signatures, created in the `deploy` folder: